donadef/ddm/docs/usage.rst

     DDM(config_file, pdb_complex)

 If you want don't want to perform all the steps, you can use the individual modeules in ddm.classes.
-However, some steps required that others have already performed.
+However, some steps required that others have already performed (see :ref:`diagram`).

 In your terminal, use the command line